firebase/firebase-cpp-sdk/release_build_files/readme.md

 ### 8.0.0

 -   Changes
-    -   Analytics: Removed `SetCurrentScreen()` following the removal from underlying native SDKs.
+    -   Analytics: Removed `SetCurrentScreen()` following its removal from iOS SDK and deprecation from Android SDK.
     -   Instance Id: Removed support for the previously-deprecated Instance ID SDK.
     -   Remote Config: The previously-deprecated static methods have been removed.
         Please use the new instance-based `firebase::remote_config::RemoteConfig`